1. Complete Sewer Connection Form

 The Town of Barnstable is responsible for the design, construction and operation of sewer mains, sewer pump stations, and sewer service stub pipes installed in front of each property, within the Town right-of-way.
 Property owners also have responsibilities in this process.

 As a property owner, your responsibility begins here.
 Once the Town has completed construction of sewers in front of your home or business, you will receive notification from the Board of Health, indicating that your property is now eligible to hook-up.
 The letter will specify the date by which you will need to connect the building on your property to the sewer service stub.
+On December 19, 2023, the Board of Health voted to ammend their Sewer Connection Policy, which now requires “the owner of a building on a parcel of land which abuts a public or private way in which there is a public sewer shall connect the building to the public sewer within six (6) months of the Board’s letter notification.”
+Download the Board of Health Sewer Connection Policy, here.

 Need Additional Assistance?